-As Canadian cannabis laws expand in the coming months, cannabis licence holders and retailers will need to adapt their merchandise to meet the growing demand for a wider range of cannabis products.
-Specifically, the law legalizing the sale of cannabis edibles will come into effect on October 17th of this year, with edible products hitting markets approximately two months later in mid-December.
+Now that Canadian cannabis laws allow for the production and sale of edibles, cannabis licence holders and retailers will need to adapt their merchandise to meet the growing demand for a wider range of cannabis products.
+Specifically, the law legalizing the sale of cannabis edibles went into effect on October 17th, with edible cannabis products hitting markets approximately two months later in mid-December.
 While this may not seem like a significant change at first glance, this will end up having a huge impact on cannabis markets and nationwide sales.

 Before we discuss the different types of edibles products and how they will affect cannabis sales, let’s take a look at the new cannabis classes and who they will affect.

 As a provision of the Cannabis Act, the production and sale of cannabis edibles, cannabis extracts, and cannabis topicals are now legal (as of October 17th, 2019).
 This amendment only extends to licensed territorial and provincial retailers, as well as licensed processors and sellers of medical cannabis.

 The rollout of these products will not be immediate, and it may take several months before a full range of edibles, topicals, and extracts are available to consumers across the nation.
 This is due in part to strict regulations that the Canadian government plans to enforce on edibles sales.
 The Task Force on Cannabis Legislation and Regulation hopes this will completely displace the illegal market, keeping the profits out of the hands of criminals.
 How does the government define these terms?
 What constitutes edibles, extracts, and topicals from a regulatory standpoint?

 The Canadian government defines edibles as products containing cannabis that are “intended to be consumed in the same manner as food.”
 There are certain stipulations set out in the Cannabis Act regarding the type and amount of ingredients that can be used per packaged product.
 The following guidelines will apply to all edible products sold in Canada: